 If you want to attract a variety of butterflies it’s a good idea to provide a variety of food.
 Sweet, gooey foods are especially effective – the smellier and goopier, the better.
 For example, think mushy apples or overripe bananas mashed with a little molasses.
 Many butterflies also enjoy sliced oranges.
-Some people have excellent luck with sugar water or a little sports drink, but not the artificially sweetened type!

 A butterfly feeding station doesn’t need to be involved, fancy or expensive.
 It just needs to be accessible.